Coronavirus digest: Israel approves vaccines for over-5s | DW | 15.11.2021

 Japan's economy — the world's third-largest — declined for the first time in two quarters, as consumer spending took a hit because of resurgent COVID infections over summer.
 Its economy contracted at an annualized rate of 3.0% in July-September from the previous quarter, government data showed Monday.

-Japanese Prime Minister Fumio Kishida outlined a plan last week to increase hospital beds for a possible resurgence of COVID infections this winter.
+Japanese Prime Minister Fumio Kishida outlined a plan last week to increase hospital beds for a possible resurgence of COVID-19 infections this winter.

-Japan's COVID surge over the summer, and its inability to cope with it, forced former Prime Minister Yoshihide Suga to step down.
+Japan's COVID-19 surge over the summer, and its inability to cope with it, was among factors forcing former Prime Minister Yoshihide Suga to step down.

-China is battling the spread of its biggest COVID-19 outbreak caused by the Delta variant, with travelers from northeastern Dalian city, where infections have grown faster than anywhere else in the country, subject to tough quarantine rules in nearby areas.
+China is battling the spread of its biggest COVID-19 outbreak, caused by the delta variant, with travelers from the northeastern city Dalian, where infections have grown faster than anywhere else in the country, subject to tough quarantine rules in nearby areas.

-Brazil reported its lowest death toll in more than a year on Sunday, with 61 deaths, according to data from the Ministry of Health.
-It reported 4,129 new cases of COVID, taking the total to 21,957,967 cases.
+Brazil reported its lowest COVID-19 mortality rate in more than a year on Sunday, with 61 deaths, according to data from the Ministry of Health.
+It reported 4,129 new cases of COVID, bringing the total to 21,957,967 cases.

 rm/rt (Reuters, AP)